Someone with jaundice is likely to have a yellow look to their skin and the whites of the eyes.

 When red blood cells break down naturally in a 120-day cycle, bilirubin is produced as a waste by-product.

-The journey bilirubin takes out of the body's waste disposal systems takes it carried by blood to the liver.
+The journey bilirubin takes out of the body's waste disposal systems sees it carried by blood to the liver.
 There is it combined with bile (digestive fluid) from the gallbladder.

 This mixture exits the body through faeces and urine.
 If everything is working well, faeces should be brown and urine light yellow.